T-mclennan/Covid-Tracker-App/README.md

   ##### Data:
     - The data is sourced from [SODA open data library](https://dev.socrata.com/consumers/getting-started.html).
-    - 6 sources of data were used, each dataset is formatted diferently and needs to be converted to usable format.
+    - 8 sources of data are explored, each dataset is formatted diferently and needs to be converted to usable format.
     - Each dataset has mulitple visualizations possible, each is bundled and cached in state until another dataset is chosen.

 - ## Features: